PaloAltoNetworks/panos-monitor/README.md

 * **Intelligent Discovery & Polling:**
     * Automatically discovers and saves the **hostname**, **model**, and **PAN-OS version** for newly added firewalls.
     * Intelligently uses the correct API commands to get route counts based on whether a firewall has the advanced routing engine enabled.
-    * Asynchronous background jobs for refreshing capacity and spec data, ensuring a responsive UI.
+    * Asynchronous background jobs for all long-running tasks (data refresh, Panorama import, report generation) with a global status indicator in the navigation bar.
 * **Panorama Integration:** Import all connected firewalls directly from your Panorama instance with a single click.
-* **Dynamic Model Management:** Add, view, and delete firewall hardware specifications directly from the web interface, without editing any files.
+* **Model Specifications Management:** Add, view, and delete hardware specifications for different firewall models from a dedicated page.
 * **Multi-Firewall Support:** Monitor dozens of firewalls.
 Firewalls can be added individually or bulk-imported from a text file.
 * **Persistent Storage:** Uses a local SQLite database (`monitoring.db`) to store all configuration and historical statistics.
 * **Web-Based Configuration:** Easily configure API credentials and the polling interval from a dedicated Settings page in the web UI.